Kylie Hutchinson, BSc, CE

-Kylie Hutchinson, principal consultant with Community Solutions, combines her formal education and expertise in program evaluation with over twenty years’ experience working in both the not-for-profit and public sectors as a consultant, trainer, staff person, board member, and volunteer.
+Kylie Hutchinson, principal consultant with Community Solutions, combines her formal education and expertise in program evaluation with over twenty-five years experience working in both the not-for-profit and public sectors as a consultant, trainer, staff person, board member, and volunteer.
 Kylie has conducted dozens of evaluations varying in scope and complexity that have yielded timely, relevant, and user-friendly recommendations for her clients.
 She has worked both domestically and internationally for a wide variety of organizations.

 Kylie also has a strong background in training, facilitation, and eLearning.
 She is well-known for her popular webinars and workshops (see Praise) and is an innovative and engaging public speaker.
 She has delivered the Canadian Evaluation Society's Essential Skills Series over a dozen times in BC, and has developed eLearning modules in introductory evaluation skills for both the Public Health Agency of Canada and the UBC School of Population and Public Health.
 She holds a diploma in Instructional Design and is on the faculty of the Justice Institute of British Columbia's Instructor Development Program where she teaches courses in instructional design, instructional assessment, evaluating training programs, and conducting needs assessments.

 Another area of interest is designing practical tools and resources for evaluators and not-for-profits.
 She is currently developing an online decision tool for Evaluation Approaches, a multi-lingual version of the popular Evaluation Glossary Mobile App, and a guidebook for nonprofits on Program Sustainability Planning.

 Prior to founding Community Solutions, Kylie managed an employment-training program for the Immigrant Services Society of BC, worked as Development Manager for the Evergreen Foundation, and conducted research for the Institute for Risk Research, Health Canada Bureau of Communicable Disease Epidemiology, and the Metropolitan Toronto District Health Council.
 She has published the guidebook, “Getting it Together: Collaboration Models for Community Groups”, which has received attention from organizations around North America.